Good, Fast, Cheap – Pick Any Two

 Tracing the Origin

-Despite its widespread use, the saying’s true origin remains elusive.
+Despite its widespread use, understanding the “good, fast, cheap – pick any two quote origin” remains challenging.
 The 1980 attribution to James M. Wallace is one of the earliest, but its precise beginnings are unclear.
-It likely emerged organically within business communities, particularly in industries like printing and design, where the trade-offs were most apparent.
+The saying likely emerged organically within business communities, particularly in industries like printing and design, where the trade-offs were most apparent.

 Future discoveries may uncover earlier instances or provide clarity on its origin.
 What’s clear is that the saying encapsulates a universal business truth, challenging professionals to navigate the delicate balance of quality, speed, and cost.